lTheMightyMl/Jozve/Jozve.md

 ## 8. Summery

 ### 8.1.
 Examples
-in this section we saw three examples of
+In this section we saw three examples of Continuous Optimization including Weber Point, Image deblurring and denoising, and Machine Learning.
 ### 8.2.
 Optimization benefits
 ### 8.3.
 Classes of optimization problems
 ### 8.4.
 Constrained vs. Unconstrained